LukeLarson2/exemption-iq-installer/README.md

 - **Framework compatibility** with Next.js, Remix, Express, Astro, and more

+## 🔄 Compatibility

+Exemption IQ integrates directly with **Avalara CertCapture/ECM**, ensuring that every time a certificate is added or updated, **AvaTax** automatically adjusts the customer's taxability profile.

+If your accounting or billing platform is connected to AvaTax, those changes flow through instantly—keeping your systems accurate and compliant with zero manual input.

+### ✅ Automatic Taxability Updates With:

+- **QuickBooks Online & Desktop**
+- **Chargebee**
+- **Magento**
+- **NetSuite**
+- **Xero**
+- **Sage Intacct**
+- **Shopify Plus**
+- **Microsoft Dynamics 365**
+- **Zoho Books**
+- **BigCommerce**
+- **SAP Business One & S/4HANA**

+> ✅ All platforms listed above support AvaTax integration.

+### 🛠️ Not Using AvaTax?

+If you're not leveraging AvaTax in your stack, Exemption IQ provides a **callback** which can be passed.
+This feature returns real-time success/failure responses upon certificate updates, empowering your systems to handle taxability logic on your terms.

+Whether integrated or standalone, Exemption IQ keeps your tax compliance workflows efficient and flexible.

 ## ✨ Features

 - 🔐 **Secure authentication** with your Tax CSA credentials